OhJia/Coding4Creatives-S17/README.md

                      /___/
 ```

-A 10 week course introduciung students to basic coding skills and how to work with coders within an advertising agency or organization.
+A 10 week course introducing students to basic coding skills and how to work with coders within an advertising agency or organization.

 ## Info
 * Jiashan Wu, Tuesday, 7-10PM